Code-Institute-Submissions/Milestone-24/README.md

   - All images are coded to fit the full width of the screen on any mobile device, and to sit side-by-side on a larger device.
   - The Social links in the footer tie back to the Application page (as currently intended) and the colour of each changes as appropriate when hovered over.

-* User Story Testing:
+* User Story Testing for the User:
-1. As a user:
   - The user is able to quickly and easily select from a number of country locations, and is able to choose from various hotels in an area they are interested in traveling to
   - Various facilities and ideas for things to do are available in the Google Maps window once the user selects a specific city.
 More specific detail is made available once the user selects a specific hotel to view
   - The ability to connect with a live representative from Dan's City Breaks is not made available

-2. As a site owner:
+* User Story Testing for the Owner:
   - The application does provide the information that can help users to decide where to travel, for their city break
   - While a number of alternative API's are available via Google Maps I believe optimal use is made of this particular API

-* Testing the main function of the Country and City location:
+* The following scenario describes the manual testing process for the central feature of the Applicaiton - selecting the Country and City locations:
   1. Click in the Country Location drop-down list to select a preferred country -> the Google Map will change accordingly
   2. Free type a preferred city for that country the the City Location data field -> this field will auto-populate
   3. Pins will drop onto the map to identify hotels in that city -> Select from within the map istelf, or from the list of hotels